michaeloryl/javascript-developer-exercises/README.md

     sayHello('Michael')

-It's output when run with the `node sample_exercise.js` command should be:
+Its output when run with the `node sample_exercise.js` command should be:

     Hello, Michael!